Miami Springs Senior High School: History

-In 2009 Hialeah Gardens High School opened, taking attendance boundary territory from Barbara Goleman High School and Miami Springs High School.
+In 2009 Hialeah Gardens High School opened, taking attendance boundary territory from Barbara Goleman High School and Miami Springs 6-12 Preparatory Academy.
 In turn, Goleman took territory from American High School.

 Prior to January 2012, many students had left, going to magnet schools and charter schools.
 In late October 2011, Principal Tom Ennis moved to Miami Killian High School.
 Under his term, the school's MCAT rating went from B to C, and Bill Daley of the Miami Herald stated that there was a low morale at the end of Ennis' term.
 Anna Rodriguez became principal in 2011.
 Daley stated that Rodriguez, at the beginning, "invigorated the school."

-As of August 2015, Miami Springs Senior High School switched to the common - period, 32-credit schedule and graduation requirements to meet the standards and requests of the PTSA and other high schools in the district who had already adopted the schedule.
+As of August 2015, Miami Springs 6-12 Preparatory Academy switched to the common - period, 32-credit schedule and graduation requirements to meet the standards and requests of the PTSA and other high schools in the district who had already adopted the schedule.

 In 2015 a plaque honoring Bruce Wayne Carter, an alumnus of the school who became Private First Class and died in the Vietnam War, was installed.

+As of August 2026, Miami Springs Senior High School officially merged with Miami Springs Middle School, closing the middle school campus and turning it into a 6-12 academy.

 School uniforms

-The school uniform policy was first implemented in 2003.
-As of August 2003, shirts must be collared and may be white, yellow, gold, garnet, or red.
-Pants must be black, blue jeans, or khakis.
+The school uniform policy was first implemented in 2003, but updated in 2022, 2024, 2025, and 2026 As of August 2026, shirts must be collared and must be burgundy (middle school) and black (high school), Pants must be khakis.

 Miami Springs is one of the few entirely closed campuses in the Miami metropolitan area.
 It was one of the most expensive high schools to build because it was also the first to include climate control (unlike the Mediterranean courtyard-style architecture used in most other high schools), and thus was able to succeed in the humid, tropical climate of Miami.